How you can get more milk when you pump

 Take care of yourself

 It can be hard to remember to think of yourself when you have Baby to think of, but when you’re feeding them, your health is their health.
 Short-term stress does not hurt your milk supply, but it can impact letdown, so try to think of pumping as your time — when you can read, watch something, listen to music, or even just close your eyes and breathe for a while.
-This can make a huge difference in helping to make pumping less stressful.
+Putting your feet up is a great and simple way to make pumping more successful for many folks.
+Relaxation can make a huge difference in helping to make pumping less stressful.
 Nutrition and hydration are also important for breastfeeding and pumping.
-Generally, whatever you can do to help yourself feel physically healthy can help boost your supply — and you’re the best person to know what that is, whether it’s figuring out how to add another hour of sleep to your life or loading up on the leafy greens.
+Generally, whatever you can do to help yourself feel physically and mentally healthy can help boost your supply — and you’re the best person to know what that is, whether it’s figuring out how to add another hour of sleep to your life or loading up on the leafy greens.

 And keep in mind, if you’re having trouble producing breast milk when you pump and you’re not sure how to address the problem, a healthcare provider or lactation consultant may be able to help.
 Many lactation professionals specialize in pumping and returning to work — finding a provider with the right experience is key!